 The chapel has a larger garden area which our guests are free to use at their own risk.
-It features several benches, a bench swing, and a firepit is available.
+It features several benches, including our new bench swing.
+We also have a firepit available for use though this might be stored in our shed if it's raining!
 Be aware that it has meandering gravel paths on several levels and some uneven paved areas with seating.
 A couple of small benches overlook our wildlife pond.
 The pond is crossed by a wooden bridge that has no handrail, you cross this at your own peril!

 There is a rough "utility" area of the garden, beyond the Studio entrance, which guests are strongly advised they should not enter, for it is a favoured stopping spot for our little dog!

 If specific requirements have not been covered clearly please telephone 01650 511092, email us, or write to us for clarification.

 Before calling please consider our time zone; GMT in winter, BST in summer.

 The date and time at Ty Capel is;

 Hours of operation: Open all year except Christmas and for our own holidays.

 Please only call at reasonable hours, i.e.: from 09:00 to 17:00 our local time.

 We're generally available up to 19:00 weekdays, and 17:00 at the weekends.